DannyJaJr/Truckload-and-Dispatch/README.md

 * To add loads users are described as a dispatch where they have their private dashboard (CRUD) to log-in add post edit only their private loads.
 ![MyBoard](blog/static/img/dispatch .png)

-## Link to your wireframes – sketches of major views / interfaces in your application
+## Link to  wireframes – sketches of major views / interfaces of the application
 ![Lucide](blog/static/img/LucideChart.png)

 # Responsive footer and navigation  bar for users.